 Equally, the Spanish organizations are strongly embedded directly or indirectly through their partners and/or activities in their local or regional surrounding community.
 They offer spaces for the interaction with their key external stakeholders (partners, competitors, public regulators and such), represent networks of contacts and are highly interconnected.
-Each organization plays a central and essential role within their respective global network, and their relations with other stakeholders are firm, since they share the same language, objectives, values and ways of interpreting the reality.
+They are aware of importance of relations with stakeholders: